 Institutional Review Board (IRB)Click the arrow for more information

-This policy does not apply to the following situations:
+The questionnaire does not need to be completed in the following situations:

 - Protocols where data collection is only being done electronically or by phone (i.e. online surveys, video conferencing, telephone interviews, or other remote contact methods)